jormaechea/open-api-mocker/README.md

 ## Usage

-Just run `open-api-mocker` in your console, and every available setting will be prompted.
+Just run `open-api-mocker --help` in your console, and every available setting will be prompted.

 ## Capabilities